-Holi (Color Festival) 2017 in India Traditionally, Holi is a Hindu festival and declared as a Central Government Holiday or Gazetted Holiday in India.
-Current year this festival will be celebrated on 13th March, 2017 (Monday).
+Holi (Color Festival) 2018 in India Traditionally, Holi is a Hindu festival and declared as a Central Government Holiday or Gazetted Holiday in India.
+Current year this festival will be celebrated on 2nd March, 2018 (Friday).
 This festival less or more celebrates in all the states and Union Territories of India.
-Celebration Day: Monday, 13/03/2017.
-Last time Holi was celebrated on 24th March, 2016 (Thursday) and next year it will be celebrated on 2nd March, 2018 (Friday).
+Celebration Day: Holi celebration will begin in the evening of 1st March 2018 (Thursday) and ends in the evening of 2nd March, 2018 (Friday).
+Last time Holi was celebrated on 13th March, 2017 (Monday) and next year it will be celebrated on 21st March, 2019 (Thursday).

 According to Hinduism, Lord Krishna playfully applied color on Radha's face, as she was fairer than him.
 This gave rise to the festival of Holi and the tradition of playing with colors.

 The legend says there once lived a devil and powerful king, Hiranyakshyap who considered himself a god and wanted everybody to worship him.
 To his great ire, his son, Prahlad began to worship, Lord Vishnu.
 To get rid of his son, Hiranyakshyap asked his sister, Holika to enter a blazing fire with Prahlad in her lap, as she had a boon to enter fire unscathed.
 Legend has it that Prahlad was saved for his extreme devotion for the lord while Holika burnt to death.
 The tradition of burning Holika or the 'Holika dahan' comes mainly from this legend.